Arizona has a law that places some broad restrictions on using a mobile device (like a phone, ipad or other device) while driving. See A.R.S. 28-914.

-1. Physically holds or supports with any part of the person's body either of the following:
+- Physically hold or support a phone with any part of the person’s body.

-(a) A portable wireless communication device, except that a person may use a portable wireless communication device with an earpiece, headphone device or device worn on a wrist to conduct a voice-based communication.
+- Use a portable wireless communication device with an earpiece, headphone device or device worn on a wrist to conduct a voice-based communication

 - Use voice-based communications to direct the writing, sending, reading or other communicating of any text-based communication.

-- Use of a portable wireless communication device or stand-alone device when used in a hands-free manner for navigation of the vehicle, for use of GPS device, or for obtaining vehicle information or information related to driving the vehicle.
+- Use of a portable wireless communication device or stand-alone (infotainment) device when used in a hands-free manner for navigation of the vehicle, or for obtaining vehicle information or information related to driving the vehicle.